boku-ilen/geodot-plugin/README.md

 Various types of Raster and Vector data can be loaded from georeferenced files and used in Godot.
 One might load a heightmap from a GeoTIFF, building footprints from a Shapefile, or an entire database of data from a GeoPackage.
 Thanks to efficient filtering and cropping, data can be loaded in real-time.

+Feel free to join our Discord for talking about geospatial Godot: https://discord.gg/MhB5sG7czF

 ## Usage

 The included Godot project offers various demo scenes - we recommend looking through that code to get started.
 Just do give you an idea, this is how you would load a heightmap at a given position and size: